-2.3.25 Module DA.Optional
+2.3.26 Module DA.Optional

 The Optional type encapsulates an optional value.
 A value of type Optional a either contains a value of type a (represented as Some a), or it is empty (represented as None).
-Using Optional is a good way to deal with errors or exceptional cases without resorting to drastic measures such as error.
+Using Optional is a good way to deal with errors or exceptional cases without resorting to drastic measures such as error fromSome: Optional a -> a